Financial agreements for de facto couples

 Have a lawyer draft or review any agreement to ensure it meets legal requirements

-Ensure both parties sign the agreement in the presence of an independent witness or as your lawyer advises
+People often arrange for both parties to sign the agreement in the presence of an independent witness or as a lawyer advises.

-Keep the signed agreement in a safe place and review it if circumstances change significantly
+People often keep the signed agreement in a safe place and review it if circumstances change significantly.

 How LawConnect can help

-Navigating de facto financial arrangements can feel uncertain, especially when you want to protect your interests without creating tension in your relationship.
+Navigating de facto financial arrangements can feel uncertain, particularly where people want to address their interests without creating tension in a relationship.
 LawConnect provides personalised legal information through our AI legal assistant to help you better understand how these arrangements work and what options may be available to you.

 Our AI tool can guide you through general information about de facto relationships, financial agreements, and the legal requirements that apply.
 You can ask questions about your situation and receive tailored information to help clarify your options.

 However, only a licensed lawyer can provide legal advice specific to your individual circumstances.
-A lawyer can review your assets, discuss your goals, draft a customised agreement, and ensure all legal requirements are met.
-This is particularly important because a de facto financial agreement involves binding obligations, and getting it right from the start is essential.
+Lawyers generally can review assets, discuss goals, draft a customised agreement, and address the applicable legal requirements.
+This relates to the fact that a de facto financial agreement involves binding obligations, and how it is prepared can affect its operation.

 If you'd like to move forward with professional support, we can connect you with licensed family lawyers who specialise in de facto arrangements and can provide the legal advice and assistance you need.